-The thymus is a lymphoid gland comprised of two identically sized lobes, located behind the sternum, and in front of the heart.
-It derived its name from a resemblance it bears to the bud of the thyme plant (thymus in Latin).
+The thymus is a lymphoid gland comprised of two identically sized lobes, located behind the sternum (breastbone) but in front of the heart.
+It derives its name from a resemblance it bears to the bud of the thyme plant (thymus in Latin).
 At puberty, the thymus reaches the height of its use, becoming its largest.
-After this age, the size of the thymus declines, as the lymphoid tissue disappears, and fat and fibrous tissue appear.
-T cells have derived their name from the thymus, because this is where they are produced in the human body.
-Lymphoid stem cells are delivered to the outer cortex of the thymus in blood.
-After multiplying in the outer cortex, they then move to the inner cortex where they develop T cell surface markers.
-The maturation of T cells is guided by thymopoietin, thymosin, and other hormones created in the thymus.
-In the center of the thymus, the medulla, T cells complete their process of maturing and are then released into the bloodstream.
+After this age, the size of the thymus declines as the lymphoid tissue disappears and fat and fibrous tissue appears.
+T-cells have derived their name from the thymus, because this is where they are produced in the human body.
+Lymphoid stem cells are delivered to the outer cortex, or layer, of the thymus in blood.
+After multiplying within the outer cortex, they then move to the inner cortex where they develop T-cell surface markers.
+The maturation of T-cells is guided by thymopoietin, thymosin, and other hormones created in the thymus.
+In the center of the thymus (the medulla) T-cells complete their process of maturing and are then released into the bloodstream.